-- the level of supply and demand for oil, coal, natural gas, iron ore and other minerals; - the level of activity, spending and developments in the Canadian oil sands; - failure by our customers to reach positive final investment decisions on, or otherwise not complete, projects with respect to which we have been awarded contracts to provide related hospitality services, which may cause those customers to terminate or postpone the contracts; - our ability to implement our plans or otherwise achieve our forecasts and other expectations with respect to our 2018 acquisition of Noralta Lodge Ltd. and to realize the anticipated synergies and cost savings in the time frame anticipated or at all; - the level of demand for coal and other natural resources from, and investments and opportunities in, Australia; - the availability of attractive oil and natural gas field assets, which may be affected by governmental actions or environmental activists which may restrict drilling; - fluctuations in the current and future prices of oil, coal, natural gas, iron ore and other minerals; - fluctuations in currency exchange rates; - general global economic conditions and the pace of global economic growth;
+- the level of supply and demand for oil, coal, natural gas, iron ore and other minerals; - the level of activity, spending and developments in the Canadian oil sands; - failure by our customers to reach positive final investment decisions on, or otherwise not complete, projects with respect to which we have been awarded contracts to provide related hospitality services, which may cause those customers to terminate or postpone the contracts; - · the level of demand for coal and other natural resources from, and investments and opportunities in, Australia; - the availability of attractive oil and natural gas field assets, which may be affected by governmental actions or environmental activists which may restrict drilling; - fluctuations in the current and future prices of oil, coal, natural gas, iron ore and other minerals; - fluctuations in currency exchange rates; - general global economic conditions and the pace of global economic growth; - changes in tax laws, tax treaties or tax regulations or the interpretation or enforcement thereof, including taxing authorities not agreeing with our assessment of the effects of such laws, treaties and regulations; - changes to government and environmental regulations, including climate change;

-- changes in tax laws, tax treaties or tax regulations or the interpretation or enforcement thereof, including taxing authorities not agreeing with our assessment of the effects of such laws, treaties and regulations; - global weather conditions, natural disasters and security threats; - our ability to hire and retain skilled personnel; - · the availability and cost of capital, including the ability to access the debt and equity markets; - · the development of new projects, including whether such projects will continue in the future; and - other factors identified in Item 1A.
+- global weather conditions, natural disasters, global health concerns and security threats; - our ability to hire and retain skilled personnel; - the availability and cost of capital, including the ability to access the debt and equity markets; - our ability to integrate acquisitions; - the development of new projects, including whether such projects will continue in the future; and - other factors identified in Item 1A.
 "Risk Factors" of this annual report.